 Garages and Basements are often the only spot available to set-up a wood shops.
 These are samples of others who had to setup in limited space, and often limited budgets.
 One of the themes of this site is woodworking in a non-dedicated space such as a functional two-car garage.
 If the space is normally used for parking cars, then the key factors in shop design are overall compactness and the portability of benchtop tools.
 Woodworking hobbyists whose aspirations exceed their available space might benefit from the information and opinions.

-How to Turn a Garage into a Workshop
+How to Build a Garage Workshop

 Some might say that Ron's friend Jim over in Trumbull, Connecticut is a pack rat.
 Ron can certainly understand.
 There are lots of things that you just don't want to throw away because you never know when you might need them.
 But sometimes you just need to get rid of stuff.
 Ron paid Jim a visit to help.

-Smart Shop in a One-Car Garage
+Smart Shop in a One-Car Garage Wood Shop

 Tales of bad shops are a woodworker’s war stories.
 After living in five houses in seven years, I have plenty of them to tell: ladders under closeted trapdoors that descended into windowless basements, ceilings that were only an inch taller than I am when I stand barefoot, abandoned radiators, wasp nests, snow, water—good Lord, the water—and a hole in the middle of one shop floor (about 2 ft. in diameter and 2 ft. deep) just behind the infeed side of my table saw.
 Oh, yes, I could tell you some stories.
 But that’s not my point.
 My point is that when I moved into a rented house with a one-car garage—9 ft. wide and 18 ft. long—most of my coworkers wondered how I would fit a shop into such a tight space.
 But after the shops I’ve endured, I felt like I’d finally arrived.